Diagnosing heart failure with AI - New advances in echocardiography

 Automating heart failure measurements

 AI-enabled technology has made its way throughout almost every sector in the world, and the medical industry is no exception.
 It not only offers opportunities for consistent interpretation, but also aids clinicians with taking effective measurements —including GLS — with minimal effort, cost or special training.
-This is because
+This is because AI can automate parts of the process that can lead to inter-observer variability.

 This automation can also streamline workflow to help echocardiographers better measure GLS and other HF indicators more routinely without impacting productivity.
 By combining the latest knowledge of GLS with the innovation of AI technology, heart failure patient outcomes and associated costs may be significantly improved.